CCTR Funding and Educational Programs

 The purpose of the Center for Clinical and Translational Research (CCTR) Pediatric Pilot Funds (PPF) program is to cultivate outstanding new research, stimulate preliminary data in novel research directions and launch new nationally funded clinical research programs at Seattle Children’s.
 The outcomes of funded projects should help investigators prepare competitive submissions to extramural funding sources.

 Note: International projects involving recruitment of participants, prospective collection of data or transfer of funds abroad will not be funded at this time.
-Studies using existing data collected abroad are allowed as long as there is no transfer of funds abroad.

 - Multi-year projects will have a set Year 1 and Year 2 budget.
 Year 2 funding will be contingent on Year 1 progress.
 Funds must be expended within the approved award period and carry-over from year to year is not allowed.